ELEC70142-VLSI-Coursework/Lab_2/README.md

 <p align="center"> <img src="diagrams/design_rules.jpg" width="600" height="350"> </p><BR>

-**_Step 1: Practice layout editing for wiring_**
+**_Step 1: Practise layout editing for wiring_**

-Manually connecting a circuit is tedious and easy to make an error.
+Manually connecting a circuit is tedious and mistakes are easily made.
 However, it is also a vital skill to learn in full-custom VLSI design.
-Before you wire up the circuit, this step is to learn how to create wires of certain dimension and check for DRC violations each step of the way.
+Before you wire up the circuit, this step helps you learn how to create wires of certain dimension and check for DRC violations each step of the way.

 * Turn on realtime rule checking with the command: **_Option -> DRD Edit_**, and Tick **_Notify Enabled_**.
-* In the layout window and away from the row of placed cells, draw a M1 rectangle of arbitrary size using the **"r"** command after selecting M1 layer.
+* In the layout window and away from the row of placed cells, draw a  rectangle of arbitrary size in M1 using the **"r"** command after selecting M1 layer.
-* Select the M1 rectangle and use the **"q"** command to bring up the property dialogue box (for this rectangle).
+* Select the rectangle and use the **"q"** command to bring up the property dialogue box (for this rectangle).
 * Change the rectangle size to: height = 0.1, width = 0.5.
 The unit is in micron.
 * Draw another rectangle close by and you will see how the realtime DRC works as shown below.
 * In the layer selection window, turn on all valid layers and select M2 drw layer.
 Create a verticle M2 wire of dimension 0.1 x 0.3.
 Align the M1 and M2 wire as shown.
 These two wire represent a typing signal from a standard cell being routed to elsewhere in the routing channel.
 * Select the M2 wire and use the **_o_** command to create a via.
 A **_Create Via_** dialogue window will pop up.
 Select the **_Auto_** mode as shown.
-* Click on the overlap betwween M1 and M2 wires to indicate that this is where you want a M1 to M2 via should be created.
+* Click on the overlap between M1 and M2 wires to indicate that this is where you want a M1 to M2 via should be created.
+Note that this automatic via creation feature will insert as many via into the common M1-M2 region as possible.

-You have now successfully connecting vertical M2 wire to a horizontal M1 wire.
+You have now successfully connecting the vertical M2 wire to a horizontal M1 wire.

 > Use **_"k"_** command to measure all the dimension and label this simple layout segment with the measured dimensions.
 You can remove the measurements with **_SHIFT-k_**.
-> Leave this exercise layers in place, so that you can see the used layers that include M2 layer.
+> Leave this exercise wires in place, so that you can see the used layers that include M2 layer.
 Delete this exercise wires after the routing is completed.
+Now show in layer palett only the used layers.

 <p align="center"> <img src="diagrams/M1M2via.jpg" width="800" height="450"> </p><BR>

 **_Step 2: Connecting Neighbouring wires_**

-There is only one neighbourhood wires, one from output of the delay cell to the inverter.
+There is only one neighbourhood wires from the output of the delay cell to the inverter.
 * Identify the local of the output pin Z of the delay cell and the input pin I of the inverter cell.
 * Select the layer to draw - in this case, M1.
 * Use the **_"r"_** shortcut command and draw a M1 rectangle overlapping the two M1 pins.
 Make sure that you obey the design rules shown in the table.